Bilhuber, Gertrude, 1895-1975

 Identifier: MSF 35

-Scope and Contents One folder containing a study by Dr. Bilhuber - "This study concerns itself with the effect of menstruation on the motor ability of college women in certain sports".
+Scope and Contents This collection contains one folder with a study by Dr. Bilhuber - "This study concerns itself with the effect of menstruation on the motor ability of college women in certain sports".